abhinav-nigam/hadoop-devtest/README.md

 hadoop-devtest
 ==============

-Setup Instructions (tested on any system which support vagrant):
+Setup Instructions (tested on any system which support vagrant http://www.vagrantup.com/downloads.html):

 0) copy your id_rsa and id_rsa.pub to puppet/modules/hadoop/files